- 1-1/2 cups butter, softened

 - Colored sugar

 - Preheat oven to 350°.
-On a lightly floured surface, roll dough to a 1/4-in. thickness.
-Cut with holiday cutters dipped in flour.
-Using a floured spatula, transfer cookies to ungreased baking sheets.
+On a lightly floured surface, roll dough to 1/4-in. thickness.
+Cut with floured holiday-related cookie cutters.
+Place 1 in. apart on ungreased baking sheets.
 Bake 10-12 minutes.
 Cool on wire racks.

 Sweet White Wine